Lorentzian metric spaces and their Gromov-Hausdorff convergence: Acknowledgements

 \section{Acknowledgements}

 This work started in the Autumn of 2019, the authors benefitting of the hospitality of some institutions: the Ruhr-Universit\"at Bochum, the Universit\`a degli Studi di Firenze, and the Centro de Giorgi in Pisa (under the program research in pairs).
+Ettore Minguzzi is partially supported by MIUR PRIN 2022 project 2022JJ8KER - ``Contemporary perspectives on geometry and gravity''.
+Stefan Suhr is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 281071066 -- TRR 191.